 Getting to Phuket

 Phuket is reached via a very easy direct flight from most major airports in Australia and the smaller time difference makes it a good destination to re-settle babies and infants into a comfortable routine.
 There are also direct flights from many European, Asian and North American Cities as it is one of the most easily accessible beach destination in Asia.

 If you need some more advice and tips on why Thailand is a fantastic option for your next family holiday check out my article on taking your kids to Thailand.
 In this arti

 Or let's board the plane!
 If I have convinced you that Phuket is the perfect destination for your next trip start looking at the beautiful family friendly Phuket resorts all road-tested to give you the good, bad or amazing details before you book.

 If you would like to receive any updates on these articles or to receive new stories and advice please subscribe today for the Big Adventures for Little Feet articles.

-This article contains affiliate links which means any bookings may result in a small commission to run this site.
-This is at no extra cost to you.Thanks for your support.
+This article contains affiliate links which means any bookings may result in a small commission at no additional cost to you.Thanks for your support.